I’m Jeanne Johnston, and I taught golfers at The Buccaneer Golf Course on St. Croix for many years.

 I started applying what I knew about teaching golf to acting, and discovered how to give actors a clear sense of what they are reaching for as well as ways of knowing if they are working correctly far earlier than they typically find those benchmarks in traditional acting classes.
 I began formally applying these principles in classwork in 2012, and began the Spacious Acting blog in 2013.

-I am a former member of Actor’s Equity Association, the Screen Actors’ Guild, and The American Federation of Television and Radio Artists.
+I am a former member of Actor’s Equity Association, the Screen Actors’ Guild, and The American Federation of Television and Radio Artists, and a current member of The Dramatists’ Guild.

-I was a reviewer for the AACTNewPlayFest 2015, and will be giving two workshops at the AACTFest 2015 in Grand Rapids, MI, in June: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
+I read plays for the AACTNewPlayFest as well as TNT Pops! playwrighting competitions, and I presented two workshops at the AACTFest 2015: “Playing the Verbs” and “Blocking: Creating a More Interesting Visual Presentation”.
+I also review plays for the New Jersey Association of Community Theaters (NJACT).